jaridnft/simpsons-quotes/README.md

 ## Motivation

-I was inspired by @johnstonstu's "Quotes on Don" to create my own quote generator with a deep theme.
+I was inspired by @johnstonstu 's "Quotes on Don" to create my own quote generator with a deep theme.
 After finding a [Simpsons quote API](https://thesimpsonsquoteapi.glitch.me/), and [Simpsons font](http://www.dailyfreefonts.com/fonts/info/125-Simpsons.html) I was off to the races!

 My intention was to also practice more with Webpack as I've used Gulp in previous projects.